 You may file a report with the University if you are seeking support and resources, and/or disciplinary remedies such as probation, suspension, or expulsion (for students), or termination of employment (for employees).

-Anyone who feels that s/he has been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Officer.
+Anyone who feels that s/he has been the victim of prohibited conduct is encouraged to bring it to the attention of the University’s Title IX Coordinator.
 She is empowered to provide supportive remedies and academic adjustments to all individuals involved in these situations and to protect the safety of the campus community through these measures.

 If you are seeking criminal penalties (such as incarceration or sex offender registration), you should file a report with the relevant law enforcement agency.

 You may report without sharing your name by using the electronic reporting form found at tellsomebody.tamu.edu.
-Your report will be forwarded to the Title IX Officer for review.
+Your report will be forwarded to the Title IX Coordinator for review.
 Depending on the amount of information disclosed, the University’s ability to investigate and respond to the report may be limited.

 Unsure about Reporting?